CarInsurance.com Insights

 If fighting a speeding ticket in court sounds stressful or time-consuming, there are alternatives to consider:

-• Pay the fine: You can always pay the fine, but it might mean points on your license and higher insurance rates.
+• Pay the fine: You can always pay the fine, but it may result in points on your license and higher insurance rates.

 • Traffic school: Many states allow you to complete a defensive driving course or attend traffic school.
 Completing one might keep points off your driving record and prevent your insurance rates from increasing.

-• Request a reduction: In some cases, you can talk to the prosecutor or clerk or even write a letter asking for a lower fine or reduced charge.
+• Request a reduction: In some cases, you can talk to the prosecutor, clerk, or even write a letter asking for a lower fine or reduced charge.
 They’ll often negotiate, especially if you have a clean record.

 • Mitigation hearing: Instead of contesting the ticket outright, you can admit to speeding and explain the circumstances.
 A judge might reduce your fine if you prove you were cooperative or had an emergency.